What causes the plague? Bubonic plague. Mechanisms of plague development

-History of recent infections with bubonic plague
+History of recent bubonic plague infections

 On video the film Dark Ages of the Middle Ages: Black Death

-The causative agent of the plague Bubonic is the bacterium Yersinia Pestis
+The causative agent of the bubonic plague is the bacterium Yersinia Pestis

 Manifestation of bubonic plague on the right leg.